-Nancy Reynolds is a member of the Health Law, Litigation, and Medical Malpractice teams and works out of Woods Rogers’ Roanoke office.
-She joined the firm in January 2019.
+Nancy Reynolds is a member of the Health Law, Litigation, and Medical Malpractice Defense teams and works out of Woods Rogers’ Roanoke office.
 Her practice focuses primarily on the defense of long-term care companies in a variety of litigation areas such as medical malpractice, general negligence, premises liability, and contract disputes.

 Additionally, she has successfully represented medical providers before the Boards of Medicine, Nursing, Dentistry, Licensed Nursing Home Administrators and Pharmacy.
 She has represented oncologists, eye surgeons, optometrists, dentists, surgeons and other medical providers in medical malpractice litigation.